 There’s 2 more examples of potentially contradicting evidence.

 Sometimes the safest thing to do is to contact a ranger or an official at a park you’ll visit to find out for sure if you can fly your drone there.

-For example, an amazing area I’ve visited in the west coast on 2 road trips is Natural Bridges, and Secret Beach (one time).
+For example, an amazing area I’ve visited on the Pacific Coast on 2 road trips is Natural Bridges, and Secret Beach.
 These places are legal to fly at because I’ve contacted the rangers and asked them directly if it was allowed.